Call for same-day service: (310) 487-2580

 Changes to Santa Monica Cash-for-Keys Agreements

-The scope of cash for keys regulation will expand in 2024.
-The current law only applies to cash for keys agreement for rent controlled units.
-Starting 2024, tenants under the just cause ordinance will also be protected by these laws.
-The city also set minimum buyout amounts for everyone.
+The scope of cash-for-keys regulations will expand in 2024.
+The current law applies only to cash-for-keys agreements for rent-controlled units.
+Starting in 2024, tenants covered under the ”just cause” ordinance will also be protected by these laws.
+Additionally, the city has set minimum buyout amounts for all tenants.

 The municipal code regulates buyout agreements in several ways.
-Here are some of the things landlords have to do in order for the agreement to enforceable:
+Here are some requirements landlords must meet for the agreement to be enforceable:

-• Disclosures of tenant rights must be given to tenant before signing the agreement
+• Disclosure of tenant rights must be given to the tenant before signing the agreement.

-• Contract must contain certain language informing the tenant of their rights
+• The contract must contain specific language informing the tenant of their rights.

-• Tenant can change their mind 30 days after signing the agreement and go back to the unit at the same rent
+• The tenant can change their mind within 30 days after signing the agreement and return to the unit at the same rent.

 You can read more about the requirements in Santa Monica in our previous post about cash for keys agreements.